 National Immigrants Day timeline

-First ever National Immigrants Day
+First National Immigrants Day

-Ellis Island opened for business
+Ellis Island closes

 How to Observe National Immigrants Day